‘Dune: Prophecy’ review: Palace intrigue overtakes magic in fantasy series

 Indian viewership of the futuristic fantasy drama Dune: Prophecy on JioCinema probably spiked in the fifth and sixth episodes.
 Our very own Tabu makes her international series debut with the HBO production – and she doesn’t disappoint.

 Draped in the thick black robes and veils of the Sisterhood order to which she belongs, Tabu’s character Francesca soon reveals her intentions towards the interstellar Imperium’s Emperor Javier (Mark Strong).
-Tabu smoothly plays the seductive and enigmatic Francesca, whose affair with Javier has yielded Constantine (John Heuston), a son who is also a potential bargaining chip.
+Tabu smoothly plays the seductive and enigmatic Francesca, whose affair with Javier has yielded a son, Constantine (John Heuston), who is also a potential bargaining chip.

 The Sisters possess a variety of skills, some particular, others shared.
 Francesca’s is imprinting – the ability to bend others to her will through subtle persuasion.